vladdsm/myblog_attempt/_posts/2018-03-03-topics-LazyTrade5-ReadingNews.md

 ## Conclusion

 At the moment of writing this blog the research is still going on.
 What is clear so far is that majority of the news sentiment are negative.
 There are only few days when positive news do prevail.
-However why not to be about this and try to change that!
+However why not to do something about this and try to change that!
 Can we all influence this situation to make it opposite?
 Can we make it the way around so the good news would prevail?
 Perhaps then we will live in the better place?!